niubility000/PDJ-Media-Repeater/README.md

 PDJ Media Repeater is a green standalone software.

 In windows, just double click the filebrowser.exe, then you can visit it at your IP address:port in your browser.
-The default account is admin:admin (If you can't run filebrowser.exe in this way, use [command line instead](## Filebrowser Settings with command lines).)
+The default account is admin:admin (If you can't run filebrowser.exe in this way, use <a href="#lable">command line instead</a>.)

 **WARNING: Please use standard browsers: Edge, Chrome, Safari or Firefox to ensure PDJ Media Repeater works correctly.
 Other browsers may not fully comply with HTML5 standard and may hijack <video> and <audio> tags.**